-Saint Patrick's Day is officially celebrated on March 17 and commemorates Saint Patrick and the arrival of Christianity in Ireland.
-While not a legal holiday in the United States, the day is widely recognized throughout the country as a celebration of Irish and Irish American culture.
-Celebrations generally involve public parades and festivals, the wearing of green attire, eating Irish cuisine and drinking Irish beers and lagers.
+Officially celebrated on March 17, Saint Patrick's Day commemorates the fifth-century Romano-British Christian missionary and bishop called the "Apostle of Ireland" as well as the arrival of Christianity in the European country.
+While not a legal holiday in the U.S., the day is widely recognized throughout the country as a way to honor Irish and Irish-American culture.
+Celebrations generally involve public parades and festivals, the wearing of green attire, eating the food of Ireland, and drinking Irish beers.

 Transportation and Parking

-The event attracts a large crowd and it is highly recommended that you take public transportation and arrive early.
-Parking is very limited in this area but there are several parking garages.
-The largest one that is close to the parade route is located at the Ronald Reagan Building and International Trade Center.
-For more information about parking, see a Guide to Parking Near the National Mall.
+With the event attracting a large crowd, it is highly recommended that you take public transportation and arrive early.
+The best way to get to the parade is to take Metro subways to the Smithsonian Institution or Federal Triangle station stops on the orange/blue lines or the Archives/Navy Memorial-Penn Quarter Metro stop on the yellow/green lines.
+Parking is very limited in this area but there are several parking garages; the largest and closest to the parade route is located at the Ronald Reagan Building and International Trade Center.